 HILLSBOROUGH DISASTER TRIAL

-Trial pending at Preston Crown Court, possibly in September 2018
+Trial pending at Preston Crown Court on 14 January 2019

 • Sir Norman Bettison, a former chief inspector and superintendent with SYP and subsequently Chief Constable of Merseyside and West Yorkshire Police.
 He is charged with misconduct in public office related to alleged lies about his involvement in the aftermath of Hillsborough and the culpability of Liverpool fans;